tomcashman/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 PasswordAuthentication no
 ```

-To change SSH port - ALLOW NEW PORT IN UFW RULES BELOW AND RESTART UFW BEFORE RESTARTING SSH
+To change SSH port - **Allow new port in ufw rules below and restart ufw before restarting ssh**

 ```bash
 Port 22